 Social needs

-Social (love and belonging) needs to relate to human interaction, including the need for friendships and family bonds.
-The need to share and connect with others.
+Social (love and belonging) needs related to human interaction, including the need for friendships and family bonds—the need to share and connect with others.
 Sources of social connection include professional clubs, religious groups, and social media, among others.
 Without these connections, people can be vulnerable to psychological difficulties such as anxiety and depression, impairing their ability to address physiological needs.

 Esteem needs